How to Clean an RV Rubber Roof

 Step 8 – Check Caulk and Seams

-Last, but not the least, before climbing down, check the roof seam and around the vents to ensure caulking is intact.
+Last, but not least, before climbing down, check the roof seam and around the vents to ensure caulking is intact.
 Also, ensure there are no leaks or puncture marks on the roof.

 Note of Caution:

-Always check manufacturer’s recommendations while choosing a cleaner or protection.
+Always check the manufacturer’s recommendations while choosing a cleaner or protection.
 Carry a copy of Material Safety Data Sheet while shopping for these products; this is to avoid voiding the warranty.